 Define Your Software Product (or Project)

-To help you make better decision, in this article, we will go deep into the nitty-gritty of Define Your Project (or Product), as the first crucial step of the checklist.
+To help you make a better decision, in this article, we will go deep into the nitty-gritty of Define Your Software Product, as the first crucial step of the checklist.

-1. Define the vision, scope, and expected outcomes for your project (or product)
+1. Define the vision, scope, and expected outcomes for your software

 Reproduced from Jeff Patton (2014)